mlochbaum/BQN/running.md

 #### CBQN

 C sources are kept in the [CBQN](https://github.com/dzaima/CBQN) repository, but it also depends on bytecode from the BQN sources here.
 Running `make` gets a working copy right away with saved bytecode.
 Then to use the latest bytecode, call `$ ./BQN genRuntime …/BQN`, where `…/BQN` points to this repository, and run `make` again.

+CBQN is developed on Linux, and as-is will only run on Unix-like systems (including macOS).
+To run on Windows, [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) has the best support but there are also native builds based on each of Cygwin and Mingw [here](https://github.com/actalley/WinBQN).

 `genRuntime` can also be run with another BQN implementation (the Node.js one works but takes up to a minute), and plain `./genRuntime` uses your system's `bqn` executable.
 I symlink `…/CBQN/BQN` to `~/bin/bqn` so I can easily use CBQN for scripting.